circ-nbi/circ-nbi.github.io/services.md

 applications, such as bulk RNA-seq (whole-transcriptome, mRNA), single-cell/nuclei RNA-seq, CITE-seq and epigenomics applications such as whole-genome bisulfite sequencing (WGBS), reduced representation bisulfite sequencing (RRBS), and immunoprecipitation sequencing techniques such as MeDIP-seq, MBD-seq, ChIP-seq.

+Note that genomic analysis such as variant calling is available through the UAB Biological Data Science core (U-BDS) at https://www.uab.edu/cores/ircp/bds.
+We encourage interested investigators to schedule a consultation for this service through U-BDS.

+Further, epigenomics applications are currently available only to Neurobiology investigators, but will be available at U-BDS to the greater community in the future.

 * __Visualization of omics data:__ Presenting the wealth of information from an omics study is crucial for scientists to effectively relay their data.
 The NBI produces high-quality figures from omics data.
 * __Support for writing manuscripts and grant applications:__ Formal assistance is provided during the writing/reviewing